 (7) One-half of remaining earned income in a month.

 (8) BWEs, as defined in paragraph (B) of this rule.

 (9) Earned income used to fulfill an approved plan to achieve self-support (PASS).

 (F) As a state-selected option under section 1902(r)(2) of the Social Security Act (as in effect October 1, 2020), exclude all income received from temporary employment with the decennial census.

 (1) Exclusions never reduce earned or unearned income below zero.

 (2) Unused portions of a monthly exclusion cannot be carried over for use in subsequent months.

 (3) Unused earned income exclusions are never applied to unearned income.

 (4) Other than the twenty-dollar general income exclusion, no unused unearned income exclusion may be applied to earned income.

-(G) The twenty-dollar general and sixty-five-dollar earned income exclusions are applied only once to an eligible couple, even when both members have income, since the couple's earned income is combined in determining medicaid eligibility.
+(H) The twenty-dollar general and sixty-five-dollar earned income exclusions are applied only once to an eligible couple, even when both members have income, since the couple's earned income is combined in determining eligibility for medical assistance.